 When we take such a logical law as modus ponens, it is quite clear that it fixes the functioning of a logical constant (Peregrin, 2021a) - in this case implication.
 It is inconceivable without it.
 Are all laws of logic like this, do they all feature logical constants in this way?
-Consider the law of non-contradiction, as a case of a law where this is perhaps not obvious.
-According to Łukasiewicz (1971, p.
-487), Aristotle gives three versions of the law:
+Consider the law of non-contradiction, as the case of law where this is perhaps not obvious.
+According to Łukasiewicz (1971), Aristotle gives three versions of the law: